mongodb/docs/source/tutorial/deploy-geographically-distributed-replica-set.rst

     :ref:`secondary-only member <replica-set-secondary-only-nodes>` in
     Site C and an :term:`arbiter` in site A.

-  In most cases the first architecture is preferred.
+  In most cases the first architecture is preferable because it is the lest complex.

-- Ensure that network traffic can pass between all nodes in the network securely and efficiently.
+- Ensure that network traffic can pass between all members in the network securely and efficiently.
 Consider the following:

-  - Establish a virtual private network between the nodes in Site A and Site B (and Site C if it exists) so that all traffic between the sites are encrypted and private.
-Ensure that your network topology allows all traffic between members within a single site to be routed over the local area network.
+  - Establish a virtual private network between the systems in Site A and Site B (and Site C if it exists) to encrypt all traffic between the sites and remains private.
+Ensure that your network topology routs all traffic between members within a single site over the local area network.

   - Configure authentication using :setting:`auth` and
     :setting:`keyFile`, so that only servers and process with